“We make a living by what we get, but we make a life by what we give” Winston Churchill

 Karen Field, B Ec (UWA), FAICD, Chair and Independent Director

-Karen has operated as a professional Non-Executive Director for nearly 20 years on ASX-listed companies, government trading enterprises, private companies and not-for-profits.
+Karen has operated as a professional Non-Executive Director for 20 years on ASX-listed companies, government trading enterprises, private companies and not-for-profits.
 Before assuming Non-Executive Directorship roles, Karen had a long career in the resources industry and has a strong background in strategic planning, project management and human resources.
 She held executive roles in a variety of industry sectors throughout Australia and in South America, where she was President of Minera Alumbrera Ltd, a Buenos Aires-based company established by joint venture partners to develop and operate Argentina’s first large-scale copper/gold mining project in the north-west provinces.
 Karen is a West Australian who was educated at Perth College and The University of Western Australia and, following her retirement from an executive career, returned to live in Perth.
 Karen continues to be involved in community-based organisations, mainly by way of voluntary board participation.

 Angel Chen, Old Girls' Association Representative